Donate $2 Towards this Article

 Creative outlets keep our minds busy and grounded in the present reality.

-Take opportunities to express yourself in a creative way to channel your feelings, gain perspective, and assuage your fears.
+Take opportunities to express yourself creatively to channel your feelings, gain perspective, and assuage your fears.

-Our lives will return to the rule of the clock soon enough and day-to-day responsibilities will return as well.
-There are always the reminders to eat well, get plenty of rest and exercise while at home, and while that is sound advice, now and then you may be faced with overwhelm, fatigue, or sadness.
+Our lives will soon return to the rule of the clock, and day-to-day responsibilities will return as well.
+There are always reminders to eat well, get plenty of rest and exercise while at home, and while that is sound advice, now and then, you may be faced with overwhelm, fatigue, or sadness.

-Go ahead and cry, eat some junk food, or binge your favourite show.
-Your feelings matter, feel them.
+Go ahead and cry, eat some junk food, or binge-watch your favourite show.

 Closing Thoughts

-In this day and age of the upside-down, it can be difficult to maintain perspective, especially after job loss.
-Remember that these circumstances are beyond your control and you can only do what you can do.
+In this upside-down world, it can be difficult to maintain perspective, especially after job loss.
+Remember that these circumstances are beyond your control, and you can only do what you can.

 Diana